PerformanC/NodeLink/docs/docker.md

 #### Command-Line

-an easier and quicker way is to use the Docker CLI
+An easier and quicker way is to use the Docker CLI:

 ```shell
 docker run -d --name NodeLink -p 2333:2333 performanc/nodelink